benjaminpope/bright/README.md

 - make_scripts.ipynb - this will tell you the commands to run halo and k2sc.
 You should have a directory structure with folders raw/, reduced/, reduced/dummy/ and reduced/final.

 - inspect.ipynb - just download one MAST lightcurve and inspect it to determine where to put splits.

+- halo_copy_c14.py - copy the data from halo outputs into the MAST lightcurves.
+A bit of a laborious workaround.